 Whether you’re doing grinds on the half-pipe or kickflips in the street, this competition shaped skateboard has supreme pop!
 Made with the best quality hard-rock maple using a one-of-a-kind printing process; you get the best skateboard available in the world.
 Have fun and enjoy!

 If you enjoy the game of pool, then you’ll probably like this design of a cue ball, an eight ball and the corner pocket – for the win!
-It’s a blend of styles, both comic and watercolor, and works well on a variety of gift and apparel items found in my web shops at Society 6, Pixels and Crated.
+It’s a blend of styles, both comic and watercolor, and works well on a variety of gift and apparel items found in my web shops at Society 6 and Pixels.
 Thanks for stopping by!

 Between rounds on the first day as lunch was being served, I spotted her and said hello.
 I knew who she was – the 1998 Women’s Disc Golf Professional World Champion (later, to win that title 5 times) – and she was kind enough to sit with myself and a friend, Mike Milne, to eat and talk.

 Fast forward to the year 2000.
 I was at the ‘Toboggan’ disc golf course at Kensington Metro Park, in Milford, Michigan, a newly designed course created to accommodate a large field of players registered for the upcoming 2000 PDGA Disc Golf World Championships.

 A random draw doubles event was scheduled, which, to my surprise, was hosted by none other than Juliana Bower.
 As I recall, she had just switched sponsors from Innova to Discraft and was in the area to promote the tournament.